String Quartet No. 1 (Grieg): Background

 Grieg wrote the quartet in 1877–78, while living at a farm in Hardanger.
 He wrote to a friend "I have recently finished a string quartet which I still haven't heard.
 It is in G minor and is not intended to bring trivialities to market.
 It strives towards breadth, soaring flight and above all resonance for the instruments for which it is written."

 The first performance of the quartet took place in Cologne in October 1878, by a quartet led by the work's dedicatee, violinist Robert Heckmann.

 Publication of the quartet was delayed when the composer's preferred publisher, C.F.
 Peters, initially rejected the quartet because they believed the double stopping in some movements would require the work to be rewritten as a piano quartet or quintet.
 Grieg had to find another publisher, E.W.
 Fritzsch, and only after the success of that release did C.F.
 Peters publish their own edition.

 Structure

-The work has four movements and lasts around 35 minutes in performance.
+The work lasts around 35 minutes and has four movements.